304 North Cardinal St.

 Perlite is used in building construction materials (like insulation, ceiling tiles, and lightweight concrete), potting soil, liquid filters, and other industrial applications.

 “In primary usage, perlite competes with other lightweight construction materials, like pumice, exfoliated vermiculite and expanded clay and shale.
 Each of these lightweight materials has its pros and cons, depending on the application, and each has retained certain niche markets.”Mineral Resource of the Month: Perlite, Earth Magazine

 Orchids can be grown entirely in a coarse perlite medium.
 It’s also common in hydroponics and for plant propagation.
 Some cold-climate gardeners use straight perlite to store dahlias and other tender bulbs over the winter.

-So what does perlite do for potting mix?
+So what does perlite do for the potting mix?
 Perlite adds porosity to potting soil.
 The tiny air compartments in this “rock foam” hold air for plant roots and allow water to drain freely out of the soil.
 These two very important factors prevent root rot and keep terrestrial plants from “drowning”.

 Does perlite retain water?
 Perlite does hold a bit of water on its surface, but one of its key benefits is that it allows water to drain out of the soil.
-The well-draining characteristics of perlite means it retains a good deal of air in the large voids instead of retaining only water.
-The trapped air lightens potting mix considerably, as well as providing valuable oxygen for plant roots.
+The well-draining characteristics of perlite mean it retains a good deal of air in the large voids instead of retaining only water.
+The trapped air lightens potting mix considerably, as well as provides valuable oxygen for plant roots.